GibranLyra/CsTv/README.md

     Build and run the project with "Run" button.

-[Include any additional setup instructions or prerequisites if necessary.]

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.